aleshaleksey/fansys23/08-spell-list.md

 |Components|incantation, kinetic|
 |Save|CHA|

-**Description**: The caster grants immense vitality.
+**Description**: The caster grants immense vitality to the target.
 For the duration of the spell, every round as a secondary action, the target can either:

 - Regain 1 HP, if its current HP is below half of its HP total.
 - Reconnect a severed body part, or restore a crippled (but not missing) body part.